Note: Available in packages Silver and above.

-Morph Query provides a point-and-click interface for building complex morphological queries.
+The Morph Query document provides a point-and-click interface for building complex morphological queries.
 You can search for any number of words in specific morphological constructions and relationships.
-The Morph Query document provides several capabilities not available in the regular Morph Search.
+With the Morph Query document, create customized searches based on a specific research question.

 - To start a morph query using the Documents menu, click Docs > New > Morph Query.

 - To start a morph query from the Morph search, click the Search icon in the command box.
 Ensure that Morph is selected as the search type.
 Click the Query drop-down located to the left of the search box and select Create morph query document.

 Using the Morph Query document you can build custom searches through your morphologically tagged resources like the SBL Greek New Testament.
 The query is constructed by selecting specific morphological information in the document.
 You can search for a sequence of specific words, kinds of words, parts of speech, or any other kind of morphology.

 The Morph Query document contains several columns, one column per search term.
 Each row defines a property relationship for that term like Gender, Number, Case, and more.